|Nutrition Facts (per serving)|

-Serve this easy one-dish ground beef casserole with a green salad or sliced fresh tomatoes and cucumbers for an excellent family meal.
+Serve this easy one-dish ground beef casserole with a green salad or sliced fresh tomatoes and cucumbers for an excellent family dinner.

 1 pound lean ground beef

-- 1 1/2 cup shredded Monterey Jack or Mexican blend cheese, divided
+1 1/2 cups shredded Monterey Jack or Mexican blend cheese

 Heat the oven to 375 F (190 C/Gas 5).
 Lightly butter a 9-inch square baking dish.